kostiantyn-matsebora/streamstore/docs/README.md

 For getting all running options simply run the application with `--help` argument.

+## Create your own storage implementation

+How to create your own storage implementation you can find in [CUSTOMIZATION.md](CUSTOMIZATION.md).

 ## Contributing

 If you experience any issues, have a question or a suggestion, or if you wish